-- 1. The resource needs to be stored at computers that are accessible. - 2.
+- 1. The resource needs to be stored at computers that are accessible via the internet. - 2.
 The resource needs to be identified in a persistent manner. - 3.
 The resource needs to be interpretable, which requires a format that adheres to best practices and it requires references to registries were the used concepts are defined.